dbos-inc/dbos-docs/docs/cloud-tutorials/cloud-cli.md

 ### `dbos-cloud db local`

 **Description:**
-Configure `dbos-config.yaml` to use a DBOS Cloud database server for local development.
+Configure `dbos-config.yaml` to use a DBOS Cloud Postgres server for local development.
+This command also sets the `local_suffix` field in `dbos-config.yaml`, so your application will suffix its application database name with `_local` while running locally.
+This isolates the database you use for local development from the database used by your app deployed to DBOS Cloud even though both use the same Postgres server.

 **Parameters:**